Black Bean Chile Cakes with Corn Salsa

 The beans are mixed with sauteed onions and chopped green chiles, with a dash of cumin, salt and pepper to give it a really authentic taste.
 The corn salsa was made with fresh and in season ingredients that blended perfectly with these little cakes.
 And although there wasn't any meat involved with this dinner, even Ryan gave it his seal of approval!

 You know what the greatest part of this whole dish was?
-It cost me $6.13 for the entire meal to feed Ryan four cakes, myself two cakes and more leftover for lunch the next day, including the corn salsa which has enough left for the leftovers too.
-I made 1 cup of brown rice to feed Ryan and I which didn’t leave us any leftovers, however you can still have the cakes without the rice!
-If you’re wondering why I am sharing this information, see my Meal Planning 101 page for more information.
+It cost me $6.13 for the entire meal to feed Ryan four cakes, myself two cakes and more leftover for lunch the next day, including the corn salsa which has enough for leftovers too.
+I made 1 cup of brown rice to feed Ryan and I which didn't leave us any leftovers, however you can still have the cakes without the rice!

 - 2 cans black beans, rinsed and drained